ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 1.0.52 (27th May 2020) =
+* Fixed: Reverted the CDN code of WP Rocket plugin which was causing the malformed url issue #4342

 = 1.0.51 (27th May 2020) =
 * Improvement: Added option to show instant article post according to updated date #4389
 * Improvement: Added Transposh for AMP Extension #4481